DataDog/datadog-api-client-java/api_docs/v1/SyntheticsApi.md

         defaultClient.configureApiKeys(secrets);

         SyntheticsApi apiInstance = new SyntheticsApi(defaultClient);
-        String publicId = "publicId_example"; // String | The public id of the test to get details from. try {
+        String publicId = "publicId_example"; // String | The public ID of the test to get details from. try {
             SyntheticsTestDetails result = api.getTest(publicId)
                 .execute();